-- the consolidated statement of financial position as at December 31, 2019; - the consolidated statement of loss and comprehensive loss for the year then ended; - the consolidated statement of cash flows for the year then ended; - the consolidated statement of changes in equity for the year then ended; and - notes to the consolidated statements, including a summary of significant accounting policies (Hereinafter referred to as the "financial statements").
+- the consolidated statements of financial position as at December 31, 2020 and December 31, 2019; - the consolidated statement of loss and comprehensive loss for the years then ended; - the consolidated statement of cash flows for the years then ended; - the consolidated statement of changes in shareholders' equity for the years then ended; and - notes to the consolidated financial statements, including a summary of significant accounting policies (Hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2019, and its consolidated financial performance and consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2020 and December 31, 2019, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).